codeforamerica/w-drive-extractor/README.md

 + Formal foreign key relationshps between table relations in Postgres

+### Tests

+Tests are located in the `test` directory.
+To run the tests, run

+    PYTHONPATH=. nosetests test/

+from inside the root directory.

 ### Sample Usage

 Below is an example of extracting data from Excel and loading it into a local [postgres database](http://postgresapp.com/) with defined relationships.
 NOTE: This implementation is still fragile and likely to be dependent on the fact that to_relations is the last table in the list below.

     import datetime

-    from extractors.excel import ExcelExtractor
+    from wextractor.extractors.excel import ExcelExtractor
-    from loaders.postgres import PostgresLoader
+    from wextractor.loaders.postgres import PostgresLoader

     one_sheet = ExcelExtractor(
         'files/one sheet contract list.xlsx',